GLOBAL MARKETS-Asian shares stutter, dollar buoyant as data supports hawkish Powell

 Financial markets have priced in a 78.6% likelihood of a 50 basis point hike to the key interest rate at the conclusion of the Fed's March meeting, up from about 30% at the beginning of the week, according to CME's FedWatch tool.

-The U.S. dollar =USD index, measuring the greenback's value against a basket of major peers, hovered close to a three-month top at 105.6.
-It, however, lost 0.2% to the Japanese yen JPY=EBS at 137.04 per dollar, as Japan's economy grew at a much slower pace than initially estimated in the fourth quarter.
+The U.S. dollar =USD index, measuring the greenback's value against a basket of major peers, hovered close to a three-month top at 105.57.
+It, however, lost 0.4% to the Japanese yen JPY=EBS at 136.78 per dollar.

+Japan's lower house of parliament on Thursday approved the government's nominee Kazuo Ueda to be next central bank governor, signing off on a new leadership that will be tasked with steering a smooth exit from ultra-loose monetary policy.

+The Bank of Japan is, however, expected to maintain ultra-low interest rates on Friday.

+Ten-year government yields JP10YTN=JBTC again hit the BOJ's policy cap of 0.5% on Thursday.

-The greenback was also buoyant against the Canadian currency CAD=D3 at $1.3802 Canadian dollars, the highest level in four months, thanks to a dovish Bank of Canada.
+The greenback was also buoyant against the Canadian currency CAD=D3 at $1.3803 Canadian dollars, the highest level in four months, thanks to a dovish Bank of Canada, which

-The central bank on Wednesday left its key overnight interest rate on hold, becoming the first major central bank to suspend its monetary tightening campaign.
+The central bank on Wednesday left interest rates on hold, becoming the first major central bank to suspend its monetary tightening campaign.

 A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, was at a negative 108.2 basis points, the most inverted since 1981.
 Such an inversion is seen as a reliable recession indicator.